focusonecc/common/README.md

     reset()
 ```

+Then in terminal, we can run the following commands:
 ```sh
 fab setup_all # init the environment for all hosts fab reset_all # clean the environment for all hosts